eslam5elesawy/Solid.software_colorGenerator/README.md

 # Color Generator task

-Flutter task that chage background genrated color of Container.
+Flutter task that change background generated color of screen.

+## bounce feature
+*(color picker) long press to see the magic

-This project is a test task for Solid.software company.
+### This project is a test task for Solid.software company.